 source - pexels.com

-The shorter-term is a force that pushes the borrower to pay the higher payment in order to complete the term soon.
-In addition, the private lender may offer you a lower interest rate for the short term.
+The shorter-term is a force that pushes the borrower to pay the higher payment to complete the term soon.
+Also, the private lender may offer you a lower interest rate for the short term.

 The longer-term will result in a lower monthly payment which will follow that more interest is paid over the term, significantly lowering monthly payments for you.